 Use a saltwater testing kit to regularly measure the levels of ammonia, nitrates and salinity of the water.
 High levels of these compounds can be harmful to your Clownfish.

 A 15 percent water change should be done every week but smaller tanks might need a higher water change.
 In small tanks, ammonia and nitrates build up faster than in larger tanks.
-Testing the water quality will give you an idea of how much water change is needed.
+Testing the water quality will give you an idea of how much water should be changed.

 Apart from Anemones, the recommended tank mates are:

 The above mentioned fish are peaceful and easier to care for than Anemones.
 Avoid keeping them with bigger and aggressive fish like Angelfish, Tangs, Lionfish and Groupers or others that can eat them.
-Clownfish are weak swimmers and can become easy prey for them.
+Clownfish are weak swimmers and can become easy prey for more aggressive fish.

 Avoid keeping more than one species of Clownfish in the same tank.